toitware/web-docs/README.md

 `order: 1` and `order: 2` and you want to create a new page that is in between, you can use `order: 1.5`.

-If no `order` is provided, the page will always came *after* other pages that have the order specified.
+If no `order` is provided, the page will always come *after* other pages that have the order specified.